 Locals are usually understanding that if you’re not from a place, you might not realize which hand gestures mean what, but at the risk of offending someone, it’s good to know beforehand what means what in the country you’ll be visiting.
 It also goes to show how much effort you’ve put into respecting the local customs and people tend to feel more helpful when they feel respected.

 I know this sounds very damsel-in-distress.
 If all else fails, depend on outside help that isn’t guaranteed?
 That sounds like a solid plan!

 It tends to be true, though.
 Once when I was the only foreigner on a bus that kept breaking down in Bali, we pulled over to the side of the road for a mechanic and a local on board who had some English ability came over to explain the situation to me.
 I got most of it already through context — the bus is broken, we are now off the bus, and a guy with a wrench is hammering away at it, we must wait — but it was nice that he made his way to me and ensured that I understood.

 When I was standing in line to verify my address in Berlin, the lady handing out place numbers didn’t speak English (which is incredibly strange in this multicultural city, but that is neither here nor there).
 When I turned around and said, “can anyone bilingual help me out here?” someone immediately stepped out of line and translated.

 This happens all the time, whether in Asia or Europe.
 Usually someone can speak at least a little bit and help out.
-This person is usually happy to find you and help if you’ve taken note of the pleasantries in the country, smiled, remained calm and respectful, and are trying all that you can.
+This person is usually happy to find you and help if you take note of the pleasantries in the country, smile, remain calm and respectful, and are trying all that you can.